Human Rights Program, College of Liberal Arts, University of Minnesota

-HRP promotes the impressive interdisciplinary research and program activities on human rights at the University.
-Human rights is by its very nature an interdisciplinary subject, engaging many fields of academic study including the humanities, law, social sciences, public policy, business, education and public health.
-The HRP therefore encourages faculty and students from all these disciplines, and others, to contribute to understanding the causes and consequences of human rights violations by using their abundant skills and curiosity to undertake research, analysis and strategic advocacy to defend the fundamental human rights of all persons.
+International human rights is by its very nature an interdisciplinary subject, engaging many fields of academic study including the humanities, law, social sciences, public policy, business, education and public health.
+The HRP therefore encourages faculty and students from all these disciplines, and others, to contribute to understanding the causes and consequences of human rights violations, and to use their abundant skills and curiosity to undertake research, analysis and strategic advocacy to defend the fundamental human rights of all persons.

 Collaborations: The Human Rights Program works closely with a cluster of related programs at the University including: the Human Rights Center at the Law School; the University of Minnesota Human Rights Library; the Center for Holocaust and Genocide Studies in CLA; the Midwest Coalition for Human Rights, administered by the Human Rights Program; the Program in Human Rights and Health in the School of Public Health; among others.

 Degrees in Human Rights: The Program supports and strengthens educational offerings in human rights including the undergraduate concentration in Human Rights and Justice for Global Studies students, the Graduate Minor in Human Rights, and an LL.M. offered at the Law School.
 The Human Rights Program is proposing a new interdisciplinary Master’s Degree in Human Rights to be awarded jointly by the Humphrey School for Public Policy and CLA.